How to mix up your Dr Zigs Giant Bubble Mix

 - Ten times Concentrate (C10) - this needs diluting with 1 part mix: 9 parts water.
 Or, one cup mix, nine cups water.
 If you've got the tiny 100ml bottle - RRP £9.99 this will mix up to give you 1 litre.
 If you've got the 1litre bottle this mixes up to give you a whopping 10 litres - RRP £45

-As a rule of thumb, the higher the concentration and the larger the volume, the lower the price per litre and the better the value for money for you.
+As a rule of thumb, the higher the concentration of the Bubble mix and the larger the volume, the lower the price per litre and the better the value for money for you.

-Pour the mix into a container.
-You can either use one of our hand Dr Zigs buckets, or a bowl, or even Tupperware.
+Pour the Bubble mix into a container.
+You can either use one of our hand Dr Zigs Bubble buckets, or a bowl, or even Tupperware.

-Slowly add the required amount of water depending on the Dr Zigs mix.
+Slowly add the required amount of water depending on the Dr Zigs Bubble mix.

-Using, using a spoon or the end of a wand, give the mix a gentle but thorough stir.
-Too much agitation adds air, and therefore bubbles into the mix – and you want bubbles in the air not in the bucket – and the frothier the mix, the less well the bubbles will work.
+Using, using a spoon or the end of a wand, give the Bubble mix a gentle but thorough stir.
+Too much agitation adds air, and therefore Bubbles into the mix – and you want Bubbles in the air not in the bucket – and the frothier the mix, the less well the Bubbles will work.